December 20, 2018

 – In order to meet the great potential, Taiwan can benefit from the knowledge possessed by the experienced international offshore wind firms with experience from the European market.
 Therefore, opportunities exist for those who are looking to enter or find local partners in the vibrant Taiwanese market.
 The shift in local political power from the Democratic Progressive Party to the Kuomintang at end of November 2018, and the subsequent announcement to reduce the offshore wind feed-in tariffs (FITs), may lead to delays but the market is expected to take off.

 Ten free reports on emerging offshore wind markets

 The market report on Taiwan is the first in a series of 10 free-of-charge market reports providing a basic understanding of the most promising new offshore wind markets outside Europe.
 The management consulting firm Panticon releases the reports as a give-away to celebrate the new firm name.
 Until now, the consultancy services within the energy segment were delivered under the name of Renewable Energy Solutions.
-The firm is still particularly strong in the Offshore Wind and Logistics sectors within the three core disciplines of Market Research & Analysis, Strategic Management Advisory and Mergers & Acquisitions.
+The firm is still particularly strong in the Offshore Wind and Logistics sectors within the three core disciplines of Market Intelligence, Strategic Management Advisory and Mergers & Acquisitions.
 One of Panticon’s core competencies is to advise firms looking to enter new markets, including finding potential local partners and establishing alliances or joint-ventures.
 To sign up for the Taiwan report as well as nine subsequent reports, please visit the firm website www.panticon.com/downloads/reports.
 For more information, please contact Managing, Partner Thomas Poulsen: firstname.lastname@example.org, +45-212 661 88.